55sa/CS660/cs660-Spring2025-pa-main/docs/pa1_writeup.md

   - Determine any leftover space by subtracting the combined size of the header and the tuple data area from the total page size.

 - **Pointer Initialization:**
-  - **Header Pointer:** Set to the beginning of the page buffer.
+  - Header Pointer: Set to the beginning of the page buffer.
-  - **Data Pointer:** Set after the header and any leftover space, ensuring no overlap between header and data.
+  - Data Pointer: Set after the header and any remaining space, making sure there is no overlap between the header and the data.

 ---